Marvin Travis Runyon: Tennessee Valley Authority

-On the other hand, the TVA Runyon left behind was much leaner, more focused, and had begun paying down its massive debt load.
-Many experts believe TVA would not have survived without the restructuring Runyon accomplished.
+The TVA Runyon left behind was much leaner, more focused, and had begun paying down its massive debt load.
+Some believe TVA would not have survived without the restructuring Runyon accomplished.
+But this new TVA was starkly different from the "national laboratory" Carter called on it to become in 1979.
+The TVA of 1933 run by engineers and bureaucratic experts was handed over to a financial class of managers who gained newfound status in the Reagan era.
+These managers had an often tenuous relationship with the Authority.

 Postmaster General

 Runyon was appointed United States Postmaster General in 1992, at a time when the postal service was struggling with high costs and a poor reputation for service.

 Runyon's first goal was to treat the United States Postal Service as a business geared toward making money and pleasing customers.
 He was a cost control expert and instituted cost measurement systems copied from his years with Ford—he even sent senior post office officials to Ford to review their systems.
 He eliminated 23,000 management jobs, hired more letter carriers and counter employees and emphasized automation to speed mail delivery.

-Runyon, during his time at the USPS, often decided to distance himself from management when he traveled.
+Runyon, during his time at the United States Postal Service, often decided to distance himself from management when he traveled.
 He normally made it a high priority to visit Postal Service craft employees (letter carriers, clerks, mailhandlers, etc.) in their work areas.
 It was not uncommon for him to sit alone in the coach section of an airplane, reading fiction.

 He stepped down in 1998, the year in which he oversaw the introduction of electronically distributed franks.

 Retirement

-After leaving the USPS, he started an independent consulting business in Tennessee, which he operated until his death.
+After leaving the United States Postal Service, Runyon started an independent consulting business in Tennessee, which he operated until his death.
 He also taught business at Middle Tennessee State University.
 In 1999, he was inducted into Woodrow Wilson High School's Hall of Fame.